Ollie-Boy/blog/content/blog/How-to-Open-Links-in-New-Tab-in-Hugo.md

         ]
 +++

-This is a page about »How to Open Links in New Tab in Your Hugo Site«.

 I wanted hugo to open external links in new tabs but after several trials, I failed.
 What I tried are:
 1. HTML
 ```html